 William Wordsworth, in his sonnet, ‘To Toussaint L’Ouverture’ lauds the role of the Haitian general Louverture in the Haitian revolution.
 He was a renowned historical figure and one of the inspirations for humankind.
 His zeal to save his brothers along with his political acumen made him famous in history.
 In this poem, Wordsworth gives his tribute to the late general, Toussaint Louverture.
 His death means nothing as his contribution lives in human minds.
 Moreover, the poet feels sad for such a hero who has selflessly contributed to the greater good of his community as well as his motherland.

 Wordsworth wrote this poem just a few months before the Haitian anti-slavery and anti-colonial revolutionary, Toussaint L’Ouverture’s death.
 The poet sees him as a part of nature.
 His demise means to him a process of assimilation into the air, earth, and sky.
 However, the poet thinks he can hear his voice.
 Hence, he asks him whether he can hear the song of the milkmaid.
-It can also be possible he is buried inside some deep dungeon.
+It can also be possible that he is buried inside some deep dungeon.
 Those who come to redeem mankind never die.
 So, Toussaint remains everywhere.
 None can forget his contribution to humanity.
 Lastly, the poet eulogizes him saying his friends are exultations, agonies, love, and the “unconquerable mind.”

 Wordsworth wrote this sonnet in praise of the revolutionary leader Louverture.
 This poem follows the Petrarchan or Italian sonnet form.
 Hence, the poet divides this poem into two parts.
 The first part comprising eight lines (octave) contains the ABBA ABBA rhyme scheme.
 While the sestet contains the CDCDDC rhyme scheme.
 So, the second section of the poem differs a little from the Italian model concerning the rhyme scheme.
 However, like any conventional sonnet, this poem is also composed in iambic pentameter.
 Along with that, there are some metrical variations in this poem.
 For example, the first line of the sonnet is in iambic tetrameter.